brave/vault/documentation/Principles.md

 the results array will be zero-length, and all entries have been returned.

-The `GET /v1/users/{userId}/sessions/{sessionId}/types` operation returns an array of all local state for a particular session of the persona.
+The `GET /v1/users/{userId}/sessions/{sessionId}/types` operation returns an array of all state for a particular session of the persona.
 The operation has two optional `GET query` parameters, `limit` and `timestamp`, with the usual semantics.

-The `GET /v1/users/{userId}/sessions/{sessionId}/types/{type}` operation returns the local state of for a particular `type` of information for that particular session of the persona.
+The `GET /v1/users/{userId}/sessions/{sessionId}/types/{type}` operation returns the state of for a particular `type` of information for that particular session of the persona.

 The `PUT /v1/users/{userId}/sessions/{sessionId}/types/{type}` operation creates or updates that `type` of information for that particular session of the persona.

-When upserting state information, the body of the operation is:
+When upserting state information, the HTTP body is:

     { envelope        :
       { signature     : '...'
       , nonce         : '...'
       },
     , payload         :
       { privateKey    : '...'
       , iv            : '...'
-      , privateData : '...'
+      , encryptedData : '...'
       }
     }